 Ethics Bowl is a team competition that combines the excitement and fun of a competitive debate with an innovative approach to education in practical and professional ethics.
 In an Ethics Bowl match, each team is asked to analyze in detail a complex and controversial ethical issue arising out of a case study.
 The team is questioned by members of an opposing team and a panel of judges, who are drawn from academia, the professions, and public life.
 The team is evaluated on the basis of clarity and intelligibility, focus on ethically relevant factors, avoidance of ethical irrelevance, and deliberative thoughtfulness.

-The Union College team meets two or three times a week, every week, during the weeks prior to the competition.
+The Union College team typically meets two or three times a week, every week, during the weeks prior to the competition.
 The average meeting is two hours long.
 During these meetings the students engage in productive moral dialogue aimed at establishing moral consensus on the case at hand.
 The faculty advisor plays a directive role, helping students to clarify and critically evaluate their positions.

 The Ethics Bowl program is firmly anchored in and advances the curriculum of the Philosophy Department.
 The Ethics Bowl program supplements a number of other philosophy courses, including: “Moral Problems: A Case Study Approach to Ethics”, “Ethics: An Introduction”; “Buddhist Ethics”; and “Biomedical Ethics”.
 Although students are not required to enroll in these courses in order to participate in the Ethics Bowl, these courses operate as feeders for team members.
 The Philosophy Department strives to offer an educationally beneficial balance between theoretical and practical ethics, and the Ethics Bowl program is central to that mission.